Satrio-Arif/Discoffery/README.md

 Cloud Services
 we used this following services as our infrastructure :
 - Cloud Run to run the back-end of the apps
-- Cloud SQL (PostgreSQL) to store article data and it's reports
+- Cloud SQL (MySQL) to store article data and it's reports
 - Cloud storage to store dcoker images in container registry

 Deployment: